LoginRadius/docs/content/references/sdk/ruby-sdk/index.md

-##### Access Token via Twitter Token (GET)
+#### Access Token via Twitter Token (GET)

- The API is used to get LoginRadius access token by sending Twitter's access token.
+This API is used to get LoginRadius access token by sending Twitter's access token.
 It will be valid for the specific duration of time specified in the response.